RyanDC1/FullStackOpen-Course/Readme.md

 ### Part 7: React router, custom hooks, styling app with CSS and webpack
 - Introduction to routing in React apps using React Router
 - Understanding how to create custom hooks in React
-- Learning about CSS-in-JS techniques and bundling with webpack1
+- Learning about CSS-in-JS techniques and bundling with webpack

+### Part 8: GraphQL
+- Introduction to GraphQL.
+- Implementing a GraphQL server using Apollo Server.
+- Using GraphQL with React via React Apollo.
+- Building a schema that describes the whole app structure.
+- Creating resolvers to compute and dispatch data for the schema.
+- Managing database and user administration with GraphQL.
+- Implementing login functionality and updating the cache.
+- Using fragments and subscriptions in GraphQL.